Yoga studio at True blue Resort

 1) Colorful Facilities

-The villas are luxurious two bedrooms units with a private lounge pool.
+The villas are luxurious two-bedroom units with a private lounge pool.
 They are just steps away from the beach pool.
-There are four types of suites at True Blue: Tour Suites, Garden View Suites, Waterfront Suites, and Honeybee suites.
-I stood in the Waterfront suite, where I had an amazing view of the marina and the bay from two patios!
+True Blue has four types of suites: Tour Suites, Garden View Suites, Waterfront Suites, and Honeybee Suites.
+I stood in the waterfront suite, which had a fantastic view of the marina and the bay from two patios!
 The patio was the perfect place to get some journaling done.
 Also, my bed was incredibly comfortable.
-Sometimes I have a hard time falling asleep in beds other than my own, but the sounds of the water put me right to sleep.
-The villas and suites are perfect for couples, family, or group trips.
+Sometimes, I have difficulty falling asleep in beds other than my own, but the sounds of the water put me right to sleep.
+The villas and suites are perfect for couples, families, or group trips.

-There are three types of rooms at True Blue: True Blue style rooms, Indigo rooms, and Bay view rooms.
-These rooms are simpler in design, yet still as cozy as the others.
+True Blue has three types of rooms: True Blue style rooms, Indigo rooms, and Bay view rooms.
+These rooms are simpler in design yet still as cozy as the others.
 True Blue is building more rooms that should be available in January 2019.
-I toured the resort facilities, and I noticed that each type of room had a Caribbean chic vibe (high ceilings, vibrant decor, and very spacious).
+I toured the resort facilities and noticed that each type of room had a Caribbean chic vibe (high ceilings, vibrant decor, and spaciousness).
 Also, no matter your room choice, you get a gorgeous view of the garden grounds or the water!

 2) Eco-Friendly

-With climate change becoming more and more apparent, I’ve been working hard to become a more environmentally-conscious traveler.
+With climate change becoming increasingly apparent, I’ve been working hard to become a more environmentally-conscious traveler.
 True Blue was rated the 2nd most environmentally sustainable hotel in the Caribbean.
-They even have a Green Group on site to ensure that they are doing the best they can to keep the hotel eco-friendly.
+They even have a Green Group on-site to ensure they do their best to keep the hotel eco-friendly.
 The new rooms that they are creating will be powered by solar energy!

 3) Courteous Staff

 The staff at True Blue were incredibly friendly and accommodating.
-My flight back home was in the late afternoon and I was able to check out a little later.
-They truly fulfill their mission of “making guests happy and being happy while doing so”.
-One unique feature the hotel offers was a complimentary turn down service in the evening where housekeeping freshen up the room, refill the ice bucket, and give you a delicious Grenadian chocolate.
+My flight back home was in the late afternoon, and I was able to check out a little later.
+They fulfill their mission of “making guests happy and being happy while doing so.”
+One unique feature the hotel offers is a complimentary turn-down service in the evening, where housekeeping freshens up the room, refills the ice bucket, and gives you delicious Grenadian chocolate.

 4) Highly Sought-After Spa Services

-I made the mistake of thinking I would be able to get a reservation to the Blue Haven Spa upon my arrival to True Blue.
-The spa is popular among both locals and people staying at the resort, so they are almost always booked.
-They offer all the standard spa services, in addition to, special chocolate spa packages like chocolate facial, chocolate body wrap, and a mocha body scrub.
+I made the mistake of thinking I could get a reservation at the Blue Haven Spa upon my arrival at True Blue.
+The spa is popular among locals and people staying at the resort, so they are almost always booked.
+They offer all the standard spa services, including special chocolate spa packages like chocolate facials, chocolate body wraps, and mocha body scrub.

 5) Daily Social Events & Activities